billbuchanan/csn09112/week04_ciphers/labs/README.md

 > icacls.exe mykey.pem /inheritance:r
 ```

-If you are on a laptop, you run "whoami" to determine your usename.
+If you are on a laptop, you run "whoami" to determine your username.